atomical/media-element-logo-plugin/README.md

-# Media::Element::Logo::Plugin
+MediaElement Logo Plugin

 This gem displays a logo on the scrubber bar.
-Some of the code here is deriveid from [MediaElement.js Plugins](https://github.com/hark/mediaelement-plugins).
+Some of the code here is derived from [MediaElement.js Plugins](https://github.com/hark/mediaelement-plugins).

 ## Installation